statycc/loop-fission/README.md

-# Polybench++
+# Polybench + pyalp

-This is a reorganized version of [Polybench/C benchmark suite][PB], with minimal changes and extensions, for purpose of timing pyalp transformations on these programs.
+This is a reorganized version of [Polybench/C benchmark suite][PB], [version 4.2][4.2], with minimal changes and extensions, for purpose of timing pyalp transformations on these programs.

 **Changes to original suite:**